 Sloan Bohlen, Investor Relations – email@example.com

-During the second quarter of fiscal 2021, the Company successfully continued the execution of its long-term growth strategy by acquiring Yankee Equipment Systems, a distributor of commercial laundry products and a provider of related technical installation and maintenance services in the New England region of the United States.
-Shortly after the completion of the second fiscal quarter, the Company followed up by acquiring Eastern Laundry Systems with a view towards amplifying sales and service operations in the New England region.
+During the third quarter of fiscal 2021, the Company successfully continued the execution of its buy and build growth strategy by acquiring Eastern Laundry Systems, a New England based commercial laundry distributor and service provider, to amplify the Company’s efforts to build market share in the region following its acquisition of Yankee Equipment Systems, New England’s premier commercial laundry distributor and service provider, in November 2020.
 The acquisitions of Yankee and Eastern are the Company’s first acquisitions in New England and bring the Company’s total operations to seventeen businesses.

-Henry M. Nahmad, Chairman and CEO commented: “The timing of these investments is a testament to our sound financial principles and the continued attractiveness to successful business owners of our operating model, entrepreneurial culture, and long-term growth focus.
-Led by a dynamic team of commercial laundry professionals in the New England region and aligned with loyal suppliers delivering the industry’s best brand name products, we are already building on Yankee’s longstanding success.”
+Mr. Nahmad commented: “We believe that these acquisitions during the COVID-19 pandemic are a testament to our sound financial principles and the continued attractiveness to successful business owners of our operating model, entrepreneurial culture, and long-term growth focus.
+Led by a dynamic team of commercial laundry professionals in the New England region and aligned with loyal suppliers, we are already building on Yankee’s longstanding success in the region.”

 Balance Sheet Strength

-On December 31, 2020, the Company had $17.7 million of net debt reflecting a 1.0% decrease from June 30, 2020 notwithstanding the deployment of $4.5 million of cash for the acquisition of Yankee during the second fiscal quarter.
-The sustained strength of the Company’s balance sheet was driven by $3.1 million and $7.4 million of operating cash flow during the nine-month period ended March 31, 2021, notwithstanding that contract assets increased by approximately $9 million during the period, which the Company expects to collect on upon the completion of certain longer-term industrial laundry installation contracts.
+On March 31, 2021, the Company had $19.8 million of net debt reflecting a $1.9 million increase from June 30, 2020 notwithstanding the deployment of a net $4.8 million of cash for the acquisitions of Yankee and Eastern Laundry Systems during the second and third fiscal quarters, respectively.
+The sustained strength of the Company’s balance sheet was driven by $5.5 million of operating cash flow during the nine-month period ended March 31, 2021, notwithstanding that contract assets increased by approximately $9 million during the period, which the Company expects to collect on upon the completion of certain longer-term industrial laundry installation contracts.

 Record Gross Profit and Increased Gross Margins

-Gross margin during the third fiscal quarter and the nine-month period ended March 31, 2021 increased from 23% to 25% and 23% to 24%, respectively, in each case, compared to the period of prior fiscal year, resulting in record gross profit for the quarter.
-Gross margin for the six-month period ended December 31, 2020 increased to 24% from 23% for the six-month period ended December 31, 2019.
-Further, gross margin net of longer-term contracts for the three and six-month periods ended December 31, 2020 increased from 23% to 26% and from 24% to 26%, respectively, compared to the same period of the prior fiscal year.
+Gross margin during the third fiscal quarter and the nine-month period ended March 31, 2021 increased from 23% to 25% and 23% to 24%, respectively, in each case, compared to the period of prior fiscal year, resulting in record gross profit for the quarter and the nine-month period.
+Gross margin net of longer-term contracts for the three and nine-month periods ended March 31, 2021 increased from 24% to 25% and from 24% to 26%, respectively, compared to the same period of the prior fiscal year.